gbcarneiro/good-books/README.md

 # Good Books
 GoodBooks is a platform for connecting independent writers with passionate readers.
-The project is inpired in the Omnistack Week by [Rocketseat](https://github.com/rocketseat)
 ***

 ## Aplication